zentuit/unity3d-profile/README.md

 6. On the menu bar click "Window -> Soomla -> Edit Settings" and change the value for "Soomla Secret".
     - _Soomla Secret_ - is an encryption secret you provide that will be used to secure your data.
 (If you used versions before v1.5.2 this secret MUST be the same as Custom Secret)
     **Choose the secret wisely.
 You can't change them after you launch your game!**
+    - _Social Platforms_ - select the social platform which you want to integrate with
 7. Initialize _SoomlaProfile_:

     ```cs